jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 ```

 ![](0_Fit_Bit_Tracker_Data_Sorting_and_Filtering_files/figure-gfm/sleep-1.png)<!-- -->

 From the above graph, it is clear that the data for 2026 and 7007 is
-also unreliable due to very few datapoints and less than 100 minutes of
+also unreliable due to very few data points and less than 100 minutes of
 sleep.
+It is not clear that we should filter all the records that are
+lower than 200 without further data exploration.
+People are able to
-We will filter records from users with fewer than 3 days of sleep
+sleep for less than 3 hours for a few days.
+We will filter records from
+users with fewer than 3 days of sleep tracking, though:
-tracking:

 ``` r
 sleepDay <- sleepDay %>% group_by(Id) %>% filter(n()>3)